 Within five minutes of drinking, I was already feeling quite mellow, and the light in the house looked quite different.
 Ten minutes later, I was feeling waves of pleasure floating through the body, with extremely relaxed muscles and reduced anxiety.
 Twenty minutes later, breathing, and focusing on the breath, felt wonderful.
 Essentially, the Lawena by its nature produced the relaxed-body sensation that I would feel if I were meditating, with a goal to scan my body for several minutes and search for any tension to release.

-This is a good kava to combine with meditation.
+This is a good kava to combine with a good meditation sit down.

 Given that this Fijian Lawena has a fairly relatively high quantity of Kavain in it, followed by Methysticum, the mental effects are not insignificant.
 It is a “heady” kava, but is not super potent in general.
 There was no sense of being spaced out, confused, or foggy-headed during the experience, and while the quality of light was impacted by the Kava, the experience of music was not as heavily altered as is the case with some of the other Kava strains available.